1. Write the text you want in the box.

-A quick note on how to copy and paste Unicode text: some websites actually prevent special Unicode characters from being shown when you "clean up" your publication (remove all foreign characters) before saving your publication to the server.
+A quick note on how to copy and paste Unicode text: some websites actually prevent them from displaying special characters Unicode by “sanitizing” your publication (remove all foreign characters) before saving your publication to the server.
 This is not common, but it is worth knowing.
-If that happens, it's not a problem with this translator, it just means that the website does not allow special characters.
-Another thing you might find when copying and pasting text sources from this generator is that the characters may appear as squares when you paste them.
-This means that the font that is using the website where you pasted it does not support special Unicode characters.
-Again, this is inevitable 🙁 Unicode is becoming increasingly common, so things are getting better.
+If that happens, it is not a problem with this translator, it just means that the website does not allow special characters.
+Another thing you might find when you copy and paste text fonts from this generator is that the characters may appear as squares when you paste them.
+This means that the font that you are using the website where you pasted it does not support special Unicode characters.
+Again, this is inevitable 🙁 Unicode is becoming more and more common, so things are getting better.

 And a final note: if you copy and paste Alphabet letters into a messaging program or a text / SMS message, the recipient may not actually see the characters as you see them.
 They can see blocks or maybe nothing at all.
 Although this is rare, it happens that some devices are not as compatible with the set of Unicode symbols as yours.

 Thanks for using my text source generator!
 I also made an emoji translator, an aileron translator and a faulty text generator that you might like to review!